-The PMC BiSerial-III conforms to the PMC and CMC draft standards.
+PMC-BiSerial-VI conforms to the PMC and CMC draft standards.
 This guarantees compatibility with multiple PMC Carrier boards.
 Because the PMC may be mounted on different form factors, while maintaining plug and software compatibility, system prototyping may be done on one PMC Carrier board, with final system implementation on a different one.

-The PMC BiSerial-III uses a 10 mm inter-board spacing for the front panel, standoffs, and PMC connectors.
+PMC-BiSerial-VI uses a 10 mm inter-board spacing for the front panel, standoffs, and PMC connectors.
 The 10 mm height is the "standard" height and will work in most systems with most carriers.
-If your carrier has non-standard connectors [height] to mate with the PMC BiSerial-II, please let us know.
-We may be able to do a special build with a different height connector to compensate.

-Interrupts are supported by the PMC BiSerial-III-HW1.
+Interrupts are supported by PMC-BiSerial-VI-HW1.
 An interrupt can be configured to occur at the end of a transmitted packet or message.
-An interrupt can will be set at the end of a received packet.
+An interrupt can be set at the end of a received packet.
 All interrupts are individually maskable, and a master interrupt enable is also provided to disable all interrupts simultaneously.
 The current status is available for the state-machines making it possible to operate in a polled mode.
-I20 interrupt processing is also available.
+I2O interrupt processing is also available.